MohammedAbidNafi/Messagium/README.md

 ## Messenger By Margs
 Messenger is an android app to instantly message with the users

-Hello guys this is my app so I am actually a beginner developer this is a huge project for me to handle alone So this project uses firebase as its server this is an instant messaging app.
+This project uses firebase for Database, Storage and Authentication.

-If your downloading this make sure you will connect this project to your firebase account and enter the API key in API service for notifications.
+If your working on this make sure you connect this project to your firebase account and enter the API key in API service for notifications.

 <img src="images/1 (1).png" width="250" height="500"> <img src="images/1 (2).png" width="250" height="500">